 4. Always consult the manufacturer for exact strut requirements.
 This goes along with the adage, “Measure twice, cut once.”
 Your vehicle’s manufacturer will be able to tell you the exact length and weight capacity you will need for your application.
 Once you have that, you can make an informed purchase.

 5. Check your brackets.
-It is imperative that you check the brackets that your struts will be attached.
+You should check the brackets that your struts will be attached to before replacing your struts.
 Make sure the head where the strut will connect to the bracket is not bent or beginning to shear off.
-Make sure where it is attached to the body of your vehicle (door) that the hardware is in excellent condition and connected tightly.
+Check the attaching point where the bracket connects to the body of your vehicle (door) and confirm that the hardware is in excellent condition and secure.
 Any inconsistency in the equipment could lead to a failure of the unit, regardless of the quality of the struts.

 There’s a lot to finding and replacing the struts on your vehicle.
 A little bit of diligence on your part will save you a lot of headaches, and possible injuries, in the future.
-Make sure when you do get to the point where you’re ready to make a purchase, you contact the helpful folks here at RecPro to help you fill your strut, and strut bracket needs.
+Once you find the strut that will bring the most balance to your camping and RV-ing experience, contact the helpful folks here at RecPro to help you fulfill your strut, and strut bracket needs.